kevinrobinson/somerville-teacher-tool/aws/README.md

 ```

-## Provision instances for administrative access
+## Provisioning instances for administrative access
 Awesome, so we created the nodes.
 Their setup scripts also provisioned them with other software like Docker that they'll need to function in production.
 Now let's provision them so they have the proper users for accessing them through SSH.
 This will be semi-automated, with scripts doing some work and walking you through the manual steps around enabling SSH access for users.